tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 described in {{handle-server-response}}.
 This may be implemented, for instance, by reporting a failed connection with a dedicated error code.

+### GREASE extensions {#grease-extensions}

+If the client attempts to connect to a server and does not have an ESNIKeys structure available for the server, it SHOULD send a GREASE
+{{I-D.ietf-tls-grease}} "encrypted_server_name" extension as follows:

+- Select a supported cipher suite, named group, and padded_length value.
+The padded_length value SHOULD be 260.
+Set the "suite" field to the selected cipher suite.

+- Set the "key_share" field to a randomly-generated valid public key for the named group.

+- Set the "record_digest" field to a randomly-generated string of hash_length bytes, where hash_length is the length of the hash function associated with the chosen cipher suite.

+- Set the "encrypted_sni" field to a randomly-generated string of 16 + padded_length + tag_length bytes, where tag_length is the tag length
+  of the chosen cipher suite's associated AEAD.

+If the server sends an "encrypted_server_name" extension, the client MUST check the extension syntactically and abort the connection with a "decode_error" alert if it is invalid.
+If the "response_type" field contains "esni_retry_requested", the client MUST ignore the extension and proceed with the handshake.
+If it contains "esni_accept" or any other value, the client MUST abort the connection with an "illegal_parameter" alert.

+Offering a GREASE extension is not considered offering an encrypted SNI for purposes of requirements in {{client-behavior}}.
+In particular, the client MAY offer sessions established without ESNI.

 ## Client-Facing Server Behavior {#server-behavior}

 Upon receiving an "encrypted_server_name" extension, the client-facing